 1. On 28th February The Doctors’ Association UK (DAUK) wrote a letter to Mr Charlie Massey, Chief Executive of the GMC expressing overwhelming concern regarding the handling of the Bawa-Garba case.
 This letter was signed by over 4500 doctors and several MPs.
-The letter can be found here.

 2. In April DAUK submitted evidence to the Williams Review on gross negligence manslaughter, in which we recommended that the GMC be stripped of the right to appeal decisions of the MPTS.
 This review concluded that the GMC’s right to appeal had had “significant unwelcome and unintended consequences” and upheld our recommendation that the GMC should lose this power.
-Our full submission can be found here.

 3. Following the case of Dr Hadiza Bawa-Garba DAUK launched our campaign Learn Not Blame, seeking to change the way medical error is approached in the UK.
 Our aim is to transform the current culture of blame and fear, into one of learning.
 We believe this is vital for patient safety, and have received cross-party support for the campaign, as well as backing from our peers.
 More information on the campaign can be found here: